-learning how to say NO, it seems like one of the easiest life lessons to learn.
+Why is assertive communication, such a tough thing to practice for some of us?
+Saying NO seems like one of the easiest life lessons to learn.

 One word two letters what could be simpler than that?

 For some, it is the easiest thing- knowing how to say no to things or to people.
-But for me, it’s not.
-I often wondered how is it that my six years old daughter can do it very assertively and confidently and I couldn’t.
+But for many of us, myself included, it’s not.

 This post contains affiliate links to products.
 I may receive a commission for purchases made through these links.